 Most stores offer grocery pick-up for free but you may pay a fee to have groceries delivered to your home.

-Libraries are a great resource for free entertainment, events, books, and more.
+Libraries are great resources for free entertainment, events, books, and more.
 Rent movies, video games, and other items from your local library for free.

 Your library may even offer other resources like free classes, free or low-fee laptop rental services, community programs, and more.